Sincereham222/GFX1032-rocm-pytorch/README.md

 ---

-## 2. Install ROCm 6.3
+## 2. Install ROCm 6.3.2

-Follow the official AMD instructions to install ROCm 6.3 for Ubuntu 24.04 — it works fine for 24.10.
+Follow the official AMD instructions to install ROCm 6.3.2 for Ubuntu 24.04 — it works fine for 24.10 and other Ubuntu derivatives.

 Set ROCm paths in your environment (append to `~/.bashrc` or `~/.zshrc`):